Oh Boy Records

 Oh Boy Records is an independent American record label founded in 1981 by singer John Prine, his manager Al Bunetta, and their friend Dan Einstein.
-The label has released more than 40 audio and video recordings by singer-songwriters Prine, Kris Kristofferson, Daniel "Slick" Ballinger, Shawn Camp, Dan Reeder, and Todd Snider, along with a dozen reissues of classic country music artists.
+The label has released more than 40 audio and video recordings by singer-songwriters including Prine, Kris Kristofferson, Daniel "Slick" Ballinger, Shawn Camp, Dan Reeder, Todd Snider and Kelsey Waldon, along with a dozen reissues of classic country music artists.
 Oh Boy Records also manages two subsidiary labels: Steve Goodman's Red Pajamas Records and the Mountain Stage label Blue Plate Music.
 Oh Boy is based in Nashville, Tennessee and is managed by Fiona Whelan Prine.

 From 2016 to 2024, the label was distributed by Thirty Tigers.
 Since August 2024, Oh Boy Records has been distributed by Secretly Distribution.

 History

 Al Bunetta was a talent manager with Paul Anka's management company CMA, working with artists such as Bette Midler, Al Green, and The Manhattan Transfer.
 When Anka signed John Prine and Steve Goodman to management contracts in 1971, Bunetta became the manager for both of them.
 In 1980, Prine finished his recording contract with Asylum and moved to Nashville.
 Rather than sign with another major label, he decided to start one of his own, and was joined by Bunetta and associate Dan Einstein.
 The new Oh Boy label's first release was a red vinyl Christmas single with Prine singing "I Saw Mommy Kissing Santa Claus" on the A-side and "Silver Bells" on the B-side.
 The first full-length release, completely funded in advance by fans, was Prine's Aimless Love in 1984.
 Around 1989, Sony offered to buy Oh Boy Records, but Prine decided to keep the label independent and turned down the offer.
 In 1996, Oh Boy established a chat page for Prine fans that evolved into one of the first Internet music communities.